k2datascience/ds-foundations/0-local-setup.md

 **If you program regularly on a Windows or Linux computer, feel free to skip this section.
 Some of your fellow students are fairly new to programming and local development environments.**

-**Most people use Macs.
+Most people use Macs.
 They *are* expensive, but they work really well and they have a Linux-similar operating system that lets you just get down to business.
-That way, you can spend more time on data science and less time trouble-shooting.**
+That way, you can spend more time on data science and less time trouble-shooting.

-**The bootcamp is intense.
-Spending time wrestling with compatibility stuff you really don't have to has a high opportunity cost.**
+The bootcamp is intense.
+Spending time wrestling with compatibility stuff you really don't have to has a high opportunity cost.

 We find that things are more difficult to set up on Windows, which leads to large productivity hurdles and setbacks.
 On top of this, it's common for productive data scientists to not use Windows, and in particular the staff and mentors at K2 **does not** and **should not** spend their time troubleshooting Windows issues.

-Specific Examples (of what's more difficult on Windows):
-* setting PATH
-* installing common packages
-* installing a compiler toolchain
-* accessing compressed files
-* downloading remote files
-* using X windows
-* writing shell scripts
-* scheduling tasks

-Windows is discouraged, but some people are actually productive on Windows.
-If you really want to run Windows, maybe you should.
-But we don’t like to put students in a position where we can’t help them, and **we don’t support Windows.**

 If you want to spend time learning how to configure things, I recommend learning how to configure Linux over learning how to configure Windows.